dereksonderegger/444/docs/11_StatisticalTables.md

 ### d-function{-}

-The purpose of the d-function is to calculate the height of a probability mass function or a density function (The “d” actually stands for density).
+The purpose of the d-function is to calculate the distance from the x-axis to the density curve or height of a probability mass function.
+The “d” actually stands for density.
 Notice that for discrete distributions, this is the probability of observing that particular value, while for continuous distributions, the height doesn't have a nice physical interpretation.

 We start with an example of the Binomial distribution.
 For $X\sim Binomial\left(n=10,\pi=.2\right)$ suppose we wanted to know $P(X=0)$?
 We know the probability mass function is
 $$P\left(X=x\right)={n \choose x}\pi^{x}\left(1-\pi\right)^{n-x}$$